 Does Thickness Change the Cooking Time?

 Yes.
-Thickness change the cooking time when making chicken breast in the air fryer.
+Thickness changes the cooking time when making it in the air fryer, and understanding how thin vs thick chicken breast in the air fryer behaves makes it easier to adjust.

 When breasts are very thick, the outside can cook faster than the inside.
 Lowering the temperature slightly and extending the cook time helps the chicken cook through evenly.